Raids and revenge tips: Inside ICE's Puerto Rico deportation operation

 González-Ramos: Their authority has always been the same.
 We work a lot with intelligence and information received.
 We have a communication center here.
 We receive a lot of calls from individuals saying, hey, my neighbor that's present here illegally, or my ex-wife, you know.
 Those leads are worked by the intel group.
 We help identify the addresses of those individuals that already have final deportation orders.
 We're the investigative arm, we work on leads, we develop sources, we develop different information that comes, trying to first make sure that the information is good.
 We're not going to move forward on something just because it came in.
 What I've told my agents is that they need to make sure that they do everything by the law and treat everybody with dignity.

 NPR: Do they need warrants?
 Either judicial arrest warrants or administrative warrants?
-(An arrest warrant is issued by a judge.
-An administrative warrant, which carries less legal weight, is signed by an ICE official directing an agent to detain someone)
+(An arrest warrant is issued by a judge and is required for an ICE agent to enter a home or other private space for an arrest.
+An administrative warrant is signed by an ICE official and directs an agent to detain someone, but does not authorize entry to a home or private space.)

 González-Ramos: Arrest warrants sometimes are necessary because, for example, we had an individual we had identified and he was inside his house and he didn't want to come out.
 So we had to get an arrest warrant.